-Other areas of focus Why Our audit approach Government grants Risk of material misstatement related to the completeness and accuracy of grant revenue We will perform substantive procedures to address the relevant assertions Tangible capital assets Risk of material misstatement related to the classification, completeness and accuracy of tangible capital assets We will complete substantive procedures to address the relevant assertions Post- employment benefit liability Risk of material misstatement related to the completeness and accuracy of the liability and related expenses We will complete substantive procedures to address the relevant assertions including a review of the actuarial valuation and applicable assumptions Contaminated sites liability Risk of material misstatement related to the completeness and accuracy of the liability and related expenses We will complete discussions with Town personnel in various departments to determine if a potential liability could exist and if so how it should be properly treated.
-Investments and related income Risk of material misstatement related to the existence and valuation of investments and accuracy of related income We will complete substantive procedures to address the relevant assertions Operating expenditures including payroll Risk of material misstatement related to the completeness, existence and accuracy of expenditures We will test the design and implementation of selected relevant controls over payroll and non-payroll expenditures and perform substantive procedures to address the relevant assertions Municipal Development Corporation Unusual transactions requiring potential incorporation transactions and transfer of assets.
-We will complete substantive procedures to address the relevant assertions
+Other areas of focus Why Our audit approach Government grants Risk of material misstatement related to the completeness and accuracy of grant revenue We will perform substantive procedures to address the relevant assertions Tangible capital assets Risk of material misstatement related to the classification, completeness and accuracy of tangible capital assets We will complete substantive procedures to address the relevant assertions.
+Post- employment benefit liability Risk of material misstatement related to the completeness and accuracy of the liability and related expenses We will complete substantive procedures to address the relevant assertions including a review of the actuarial valuation and applicable assumptions Investments Risk of material misstatement related to the existence and valuation of investments We will complete substantive procedures to address the relevant assertions Related party income Risk over accuracy of related income We will complete substantive procedures to address the relevant assertions Operating expenditures including payroll Risk of material misstatement related to the completeness, existence and accuracy of expenditures We will test the design and implementation of selected relevant controls over payroll and non-payroll expenditures and perform substantive procedures to address the relevant assertions Municipal Development Corporation Unusual transactions requiring potential incorporation transactions and transfer of assets.
+We will complete substantive procedures to address the relevant assertions and determine that the appropriate disclosures for the Entity are included in the financial statements Contaminated sites Estimate can fluctuate based on facts and circumstances that occur during the year We will review the estimated liability at year end and ensure that any new acquisitions, land sales or remediation are taken into consideration Acquisition of lands from the Province Newly acquired lands that include a golf course being operated by a private company We will ensure that the transactions related to this newly acquired land are appropriately accounted for and the disclosure in the financial statements is in accordance with PSAB